For conference flyers and the like feel free to cut and paste any, but surely not all, of the text below - it is reasonably up to date

-In recognition of all this work, along with just 51 others including Damien Hirst, Jarvis Cocker, Harrison Ford, Lauren Bacall, Muhammad Ali, Stephen became an Apple Master in the 1990s.
+In recognition of all this work, along with just 51 others including Sam Mendes, Damien Hirst, Jarvis Cocker, Harrison Ford, Lauren Bacall, Muhammad Ali, Stephen became an Apple Master in the 1990s.
 Apple were the initial sponsors of his first chair as a young professor in 1989 in his 30s.

 Stephen was a founder board member for Teachers.TV - a UK public service TV and broadband channel for professional development of teachers;